-This weekend is the first game of the season for the majority of the players, some got to play last week in the rain, and others may not yet be starting until next week, however, embracing the individual process will be huge for the support of your player.
+This weekend is the first game of the season for the majority of the players, others may not yet be starting until next week, however, embracing the individual process will be huge for the support of your player.

 The following information will provide insight and depth to the soccer operations around a game day.